groupdocs-merger/GroupDocs.Merger-Products/content/merger/nodejs-java/remove/epub.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Rearrange EPUB pages in Node.js via Java"
+head_title: "Remove EPUB pages in Node.js via Java apps"
-head_description: "Use GroupDocs.Merger for Node.js via Java to effortlessly change the order of pages in EPUB documents.
-Process PDF, Word, Excel, PowerPoint, images, and more."
+head_description: "Use GroupDocs.Merger for Node.js via Java to remove specific pages from EPUB documents.
+Effortlessly process PDFs, Word, Excel, PowerPoint, images, archives, and more."

 ############################# Header ############################
-title: "Rearrange pages in EPUB"
+title: "Remove pages from EPUB"
-description: "GroupDocs.Merger for Node.js via Java provides Node.js applications with the ability to easily change the order of pages in EPUB documents."
+description: "GroupDocs.Merger for Node.js via Java enhances Node.js apps with powerful document processing features, including page removal from EPUB files."
 subtitle: "GroupDocs.Merger for Node.js via Java"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Try for free"
+    - title: "Get for Free"
       link: "https://releases.groupdocs.com/merger/nodejs-java/"

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Merger"
+    title: "What is GroupDocs.Merger?"
     link: "/merger/nodejs-java/"
     link_title: "Learn more"
     picture: "about_merger.svg" # 480 X 400
     content: |
-       [GroupDocs.Merger for Node.js via Java](/merger/nodejs-java/) is a robust document processing tool supporting over 50 file formats, including PDF, Word, Excel, PowerPoint, images, and archives.
-It offers powerful features for merging, splitting, extracting, rearranging, swapping, and deleting pages.
+       [GroupDocs.Merger for Node.js via Java](/merger/nodejs-java/) is a feature-rich document processing tool that supports over 50 file formats, including PDF, Word, Excel, PowerPoint, Visio, images, and archives.
+It offers merging, splitting, extracting, moving, swapping, and deleting pages to streamline document management in your applications.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to rearrange EPUB pages"
+    title: "How to remove pages from EPUB"
     content: |
-      [GroupDocs.Merger](/merger/nodejs-java/) simplifies the process of moving pages within EPUB documents.
-Enhance your Node.js via Java applications with advanced document organization capabilities.
+      [GroupDocs.Merger](/merger/nodejs-java/) makes it easy to delete pages from EPUB documents.
+Integrate it into your Node.js via Java applications to enhance document management capabilities.

-      1. Specify the path to the EPUB document.
+      1. Specify the path to the EPUB file.
-      2. Indicate the page number and its new position.
+      2. Set the page numbers you want to remove.
-      3. Perform the page move operation.
+      3. Run the page removal operation.
-      4. Save the modified document.
+      4. Save the updated document.

     code:
       platform: "nodejs-java"